sees-usf/sees-usf.github.io/index.md

 **To interested graduate students:** We welcome highly motivated students who are committed to excellence in both academics and research to join our lab.
 If your interests align with our research, we encourage you to reach out and share your thoughts.
 When contacting us, please include your research interests and a brief explanation of why you’re interested in joining the lab.
   - *Applicants with prior independent research experience or a related M.S. degree will be given priority consideration.*

-**Undergraduate students** Undergraduate students with strong academic records who are *interested in pursuing graduate studies* are  encouraged to contact us about available research opportunities.
+**To ndergraduate students:** Undergraduate students with strong academic records who are *interested in pursuing graduate studies* are  encouraged to contact us about available research opportunities.